 The Canada Business Corporations Act permits certain eligible shareholders to submit shareholder proposals to the Corporation, which may be included in a management proxy circular relating to an annual meeting of shareholders.
-The final date by which the Corporation must receive shareholder proposals for the annual meeting of shareholders in 2023 is December 16, 2022.
+Shareholders who wish to submit a shareholder proposal for consideration at the annual meeting of shareholders in 2024, must submit the proposal to the Corporation between December 13, 2023 and February 12, 2024.